adrybakov/rad-tools/docs/source/user-guide/module/crystal/crystal.rst

 .. note::

-    The :py:meth:`.Crystal.remove_atom` method can take either the string literal or the atom instance as an argument.
-String literal is interpreted as the :py:attr:`.Atom.name` if only one atom with that name is present in the crystal.
+    The :py:meth:`.Crystal.remove_atom` method can take either the name (or fullname) or instance of the atom as an argument.
-    Otherwise it is interpreted as the :py:attr:`.Atom.fullname`.

 Atom getters
 ============